djangocon/2023.djangocon.us/_posts/2023-06-16-childcare-lactation.md

 ## Want more information?

-Please contact us at [hello@defna.org](mailto:hello@defna.org) if you are interested in utilizing DjangoCon US’s child care reimbursement or lactation space services, so we can be sure we meet your needs and help you attend DjangoCon US 2023 in Durham this October!
+Let us know how we can meet your needs and help you attend DjangoCon US 2023 in Durham this October!
+Please contact us at [hello@defna.org](mailto:hello@defna.org) if you are interested in utilizing DjangoCon US’s child care reimbursement or lactation space services.